falahfakhri-Iraq/Read-and-Map-Tropospheric-Emitted-NO2-Multi-products/README.md

-1- This code is used to read and map multip NO2 Tropospheric products.
+1- This code is used to read and map multiple NO2 Tropospheric products.
 2- The code is designed to be educational and applicable.
 3- The code is designed of multi questions, and gives the users the optional way of process and save any of the product within the folder.
 4- This code is written in python 3.6 and also has been tested in Anaconda python 3.7.